biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Corydon A/G, Corydon, IA
+* **Church**: Corydon A/G, Corydon, IA
-Coaches:	Greg Colegrove, Rachelle Colegrove (assistant)
+* **Coaches**: Greg Colegrove, Rachelle Colegrove (assistant)
+* **Team:**
-Team:	Devon Colegrove
+   * Devon Colegrove
-Donovan Colegrove
+   * Donovan Colegrove
 * **Preliminaries**:
-Round 1: Won against Timberline Church, Fort Collins, CO 140 to -10 Round 2: Won against Nyssa Christian Fellowship, Nyssa, OR 150 to 125 Round 3: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 35 to 220 Round 4: Lost to Christian Temple, Houston, TX 110 to 160 Round 5: Lost to Praise A/G, Garfield, NJ 20 to 325 Round 6: Lost to Manassas A/G, Bristow, VA 95 to 165 Round 7: Won against Journey Fellowship Church, Slidell, LA 80 to 70 Round 8: Lost to James River A/G, "In Chains", Ozark, MO 40 to 285 Round 9: Won against Victorious Life Church, Wesley Chapel, FL 200 to 55 Playoff Round 1: Lost to Journey Fellowship Church, Slidell, LA
+  * Round 1: Won against Timberline Church, Fort Collins, CO 140 to -10
+  * Round 2: Won against Nyssa Christian Fellowship, Nyssa, OR 150 to 125
+  * Round 3: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 35 to 220
+  * Round 4: Lost to Christian Temple, Houston, TX 110 to 160
+  * Round 5: Lost to Praise A/G, Garfield, NJ 20 to 325
+  * Round 6: Lost to Manassas A/G, Bristow, VA 95 to 165
+  * Round 7: Won against Journey Fellowship Church, Slidell, LA 80 to 70
+  * Round 8: Lost to James River A/G, "In Chains", Ozark, MO 40 to 285
+  * Round 9: Won against Victorious Life Church, Wesley Chapel, FL 200 to 55
+  * Playoff Round 1: Lost to Journey Fellowship Church, Slidell, LA
 * **Round Robin**:
-Round 1: Lost to New Life Community Church, Oshkosh, WI 55 to 240 Round 2: Lost to Harvest Time A/G, Brunswick, OH 75 to 175 Round 3: Lost to Calvary A/G, Dunwoody, GA 135 to 250
+  * Round 1: Lost to New Life Community Church, Oshkosh, WI 55 to 240
+  * Round 2: Lost to Harvest Time A/G, Brunswick, OH 75 to 175
+  * Round 3: Lost to Calvary A/G, Dunwoody, GA 135 to 250
-Round 4: Lost to Orange Hills A/G, Orange, CA 75 to 165
+  * Round 4: Lost to Orange Hills A/G, Orange, CA 75 to 165
-Round 5: Won against First A/G, Montgomery, AL 155 to 95
+  * Round 5: Won against First A/G, Montgomery, AL 155 to 95
-Round 6: Won against First A/G, Lafayette, IN 125 to 80
+  * Round 6: Won against First A/G, Lafayette, IN 125 to 80
-Round 7: Lost to Grace A/G, Syracuse, NY 80 to 120
+  * Round 7: Lost to Grace A/G, Syracuse, NY 80 to 120
-Round 8: Won against Timberline Church, Fort Collins, CO 200 to -35 Round 9: Lost to Central A/G, Springfield, MO 155 to 160
+  * Round 8: Won against Timberline Church, Fort Collins, CO 200 to -35
-Round 10: Won against Victorious Life Church, Wesley Chapel, FL 120 to 80 Round 11: Won against Turning Point Christian Center, Vancouver, WA 150 to 125 Round 12: Lost to Truth A/G, Chariton, IA 90 to 120 Round 13: Lost to James River A/G, "In Chains", Ozark, MO 140 to 155 Round 14: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 205 to 20 Round 15: Lost to Calvary A/G, South Bend, IN 40 to 225 Round 16: Won against Meridian A/G, Meridian, ID 155 to 145 Round 17: Lost to Noble A/G, Noble, OK 105 to 170 Round 18: Lost to Nyssa Christian Fellowship, Nyssa, OR 105 to 140 Round 19: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 90 to 140
+  * Round 9: Lost to Central A/G, Springfield, MO 155 to 160
+  * Round 10: Won against Victorious Life Church, Wesley Chapel, FL 120 to 80
+  * Round 11: Won against Turning Point Christian Center, Vancouver, WA 150 to 125
+  * Round 12: Lost to Truth A/G, Chariton, IA 90 to 120
+  * Round 13: Lost to James River A/G, "In Chains", Ozark, MO 140 to 155
+  * Round 14: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 205 to 20
+  * Round 15: Lost to Calvary A/G, South Bend, IN 40 to 225
+  * Round 16: Won against Meridian A/G, Meridian, ID 155 to 145
+  * Round 17: Lost to Noble A/G, Noble, OK 105 to 170
+  * Round 18: Lost to Nyssa Christian Fellowship, Nyssa, OR 105 to 140
+  * Round 19: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 90 to 140
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Corydon A/G, Corydon, IA" html=image_html %}